 Energy tariffs and rates are determined by consumption, usage, profile and location.
 If there is an excessive charge that falls within your contract, question it.
 But at the same time, be sure to maximise your savings by having a plan of action based on these tariffs.

 If a job can wait until morning when rates might be cheaper, it makes sense put it on hold until tomorrow.

 Take each of your energy accounts into consideration.
 Generalising your forecast based on one account could lead to some rather nasty surprises if the rates differ.

 There are plenty of incentives out there for using renewable energy.
 It’s worth taking the time to study this vast area of the energy industry to see how it can benefit your company.
 It may well just lower your energy costs.

 We’re not always lucky enough to have contracts run alongside our company’s fiscal year.
 But it’s worth taking into consideration what changes may be ahead or required if your energy company is threatening price hikes.

 8. Facility and operational changes.

-Changes in workload can have a huge bearing on the effectiveness of a budget.
-Reducing hours, increasing production and the opening of new sites are the main culprits to factor into a budget.
+Changes in workload can have a massive bearing on the effectiveness of a budget.
+Reducing hours, increasing production, and the opening of new sites are the main culprits to factor into a budget.

-Now for many this will seem excessive.
-But imagine for all the manufacturing costs, shipping costs etc the money saved on energy can have a big impact on the yearly finances of a company.
-Energy spend typically is the second or third biggest line item in a company’s budget.
+Now for many, this will seem excessive.
+But imagine for all the manufacturing costs, shipping costs etc. the money saved on energy can have a significant impact on the yearly finances of a company.
+Usually, energy spend is the second or third biggest line item in a company’s budget.
 Yet most energy budgets are way off, causing a budgeting tornado for your organisation.